How To Make A Hartmann Focus Mask for Seestar S50

 You should now have a carboard disc with triangles cut out and the tube with tape and washer glued on.

-You should now have the carboard disc with three small triangles cut out and the tube with tape and washer glued on.
-Trim the tube so that it is flush with the rubber washer, then glue the cardboard disc to the washer.
+You should now have the cardboard disc with three small triangles cut out and the tube with tape and washer glued on.
+Trim the tube to flush with the rubber washer, then glue the cardboard disc to the washer.

 Seestar S50 Hartmann Mask